CivicHaxx/ok_councillr/README.md

 Run `rake okc:fresh` to download the City Council Agenda and votes from February 2015 and seed the database.
 The project currently contains a mix of real and fake data, as the scraper is continually a work in progress.

+## Contributing
+We'd love to see what others can do with this project.
+If you'd like to contribute to this project, please fork the repo and create a pull request of your changes.

 ## Wish List
 - Crowd-sourced synopses on each agenda item to make them more legible to the every-day person.
 - Facebook OAuth so that we can do more interesting analyses of users' responses and get normalized data back from our application.